-The construction rate of multi-family dwellings in Canada continues to steam forward, with record highs being posted in 4 of the past 5 years.
-The growth in multifamily units presents some unique challenges when analyzing data sets, since multiple units exist within a single address or X/Y coordinate and need to be taken into consideration when developing your analysis.
-Let’s review some of the potential issues raised by this shift into multi-residential units.
+The construction rate of multi-family dwellings in Canada shows record highs being posted in the last 5 years.
+This presents some unique challenges when analyzing data sets.
+Multiple units can exist within a single address, an important consideration when mapping and developing your analysis.

 The Impact on Infrastructure

-The increase in Condo construction draws heavily on the infrastructure required to service them.
-An example of this is a recent report by the Ministry of Government and Consumer Services which ordered the provincial safety agency to commission a report on elevator availability and maintenance.
-The request for proposal, which was issued by the Technical Standards and Safety Authority states “Ontario is currently experiencing one of the largest construction booms in residential properties in North America (and) a rapid growth in the number of elevators,”.
+Condos require services, meaning they will draw heavily on existing infrastructure.
+The Ministry of Government and Consumer Services, for example, commissioned a report on elevator availability and maintenance.
+The request for proposal, which was issued by the Technical Standards and Safety Authority states “Ontario is currently experiencing one of the largest construction booms in residential properties in North America (and) a rapid growth in the number of elevators.”

-High-rise construction requires specific planning of services, as higher densities can break traditional models that are based on regional boundaries such as postal codes – often requiring a larger concentration of services.
+High-rise construction requires specific planning of services, as higher densities can break traditional models that are based on regional boundaries.
 The ability to sketch out the density caused by high rise building enables analysts to better define territories in modelling out future service requirements.

 Book of Business Modelling

-With over 109,000 condo units added to the downtown Toronto market since 2010 – insurers have an ever increasing need to model their current and prospective business against the current condominium market to ensure they are not over or under represented in certain buidlings.
-This can be a major challenge – for any new building.
-The number of units available within a particular building can vary widely, making it challenging to ensure that you are in properly targeting new business and ensuring current business is not over-representated.
+Over 109,000 condo units were added to the downtown Toronto market since 2010.
+Insurers have an ever increasing need to model their current and prospective business against the current condominium market.
+This will ensure they are not over or under represented in certain buildings.
+This can be challenging for any new building to ensure proper targeting of new business and ensure current business are not overrepresented.

 Marketing to Highly Profitable Clients

-If you are a utility or telco provider, your opportunity to maximize profitability is high in the condominium and multi-family dwelling market.
-Being able to bring services to a high number of end users with minimal expense is a key opportunity presented by the trend of higher density housing.
-It does, however, require that marketers be able to target end users accurately and understand who is within reach of newly laid infrastructure.
+The opportunity for utility and telco to maximize profitability is high in the condominium and multi-family dwelling market.
+You’ll be able to bring services to a high number of users with minimal expense.
+It does, however, require marketers to target end users accurately and understand who is within reach.

 This is an opportunity that plays out across major markets throughout Canada.
 The following chart shows the expectation of continued higher production of multi-family starts vs. single-detached for the city of Calgary.

-With the continued production of multi-residential dwellings, marketers and operations managers have an excellent opportunity to combine their current client data with accurate location intelligence data to understand where new, profitable business opportunities are emerging across the country.
+Marketers and operations managers have an excellent opportunity to combine their current client data with accurate location intelligence data.
+This will help them understand where new, profitable business opportunities are emerging across the country.